 As director of the ASU Center for the Study of Race and Democracy, Brown oversees the only entity at ASU and in the state of Arizona that positions race and democracy in direct relation with each other.
 Her priorities for the center, which as of January 1, 2021 will be based in the Office of the University Provost, include the creation of initiatives that intensify the intellectual, pedagogical and programmatic efforts of the Center.
 She is committed to programming, partnerships and outreach that enable the center to focus on race and democracy in the context of education, social justice, public history, poverty and economic opportunity, the arts, law, government, the sciences and the environment.
 Brown's public speaking and presentations on equity, leadership, justice and inclusion complement the Center's efforts to advance positive systemic change and justice.

 Lois Brown earned her A.B. degree in English from Duke and her Ph.D. in English from Boston College.
 Her first academic love is 17th century British poetry and this continues to inform her work on early American writing, landscape, and narratives about loss, redemption, and triumph.
 Her books include "Black Daughter of the Revolution: A Literary Biography of Pauline Elizabeth Hopkins," "Memoir of James Jackson, The Attentive and Obedient Scholar" and "Encyclopedia of the Harlem Literary Renaissance."
-Professor Brown’s current projects include biographies of James Mars and of the enterprising traveller Nancy Prince, a study of Liberator editor William Lloyd Garrison, and a book on African Americans in 18th and 19th century Concord, Massachusetts.
+Professor Brown’s current projects include biographies of influential but understudied African American women of the nineteenth century, African Americans in 18th and 19th century Concord, Massachusetts and a collection of essays on race, place and history in nineteenth and early twentieth-century Arizona.

 Brown was featured on the acclaimed PBS documentary The Abolitionists and has curated and collaborated on exhibitions for the Museum of African American History in Boston and the Boston Public Library.
 Brown is an award-winning teacher whose courses include Race, Place and Power in African American Women's Writing, the African American Short Story, Writing on the Land of Freedom: The Pastoral in African American Literature, Slavery and the Literary Imagination and Reel Black: African American Life in Film.